Pythonaholic-Team/project-agreement/README.md

 Evrey couple of hours.

 ### What is your plan if you start to fall behind?
-We will stick with our schedule in order to stay up to date.
+We have to give more efforts and reschedule our working plan to be far more intensive so that we can follow up.

 ### How will you communicate after hours and on the weekend?
-Via slack.
+Via slack, Discord.

 ### What is your strategy for ensuring everyone's voice is heard?
-First of all by respecting each other and listen to each others idea.
+First of all by respecting each other and listen to each others idea, by encouraging every one to say his own opinion.

 ### How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
-BY democracy.
+By asking every team member about his opinion before adding any new feature to the web application, so that every one will feel comfortable to say what ever he want.

 ## Work Plan
 Explain your work plan to track whether everyone is contributing equally to all parts of the project, and that each person is working on "meaty" problems.
 This should prevent "lone wolf" efforts and "siloed" efforts.

-Describe at least:
+**Describe at least:**

-### How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
+#### 1. How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

 By using a project management tools.

-### What project management tool will be used?
+#### 2. What project management tool will be used?

 Trello

 ## Git Process